 Price: Free signup, no up-sells and very upfront program.

-A paid survey website which pays you very little for each survey you take, but at the same time does offer decent incentives and an approach to taking surveys which I found comfortable and easy.
+It’s a paid survey website which pays you very little for each one you take, but at the same time does offer decent incentives and an approach to taking them which I found comfortable and easy.

-If you’ve ever done paid surveys (I’ve tested a lot of places), a number of problems you may find are the following:
+If you’ve ever done paid surveys (I’ve tested a lot of paid online survey sites), a number of problems you may find are the following: